tel: +48 22 499 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these magnets are able to hinder the diagnostic process after entering the body.
+• Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis after entering the body.

 Neodymium magnets can demagnetize at high temperatures.